Rihards Kols: European Parliament

 In the 2024 European parliament elections in Latvia, Rihards Kols was elected as Member of the European Parliament.
+Although he was placed third on the list, he received more votes than Ināra Mūrniece, a former Speaker of the Saeima and former Minister of Defence, who was placed one position above him.

 Kols joined the European Conservatives and Reformists Group and works as a member in the European Parliament Committee on Foreign Affairs and European Parliament Committee on International Trade, and as a substitute member in the European Parliament Committee on Industry, Research and Energy.
 Kols is also part of the European Parliament delegation to the EU-Chile Joint Parliamentary Committee and a substitute member in the European Parliament delegation for relations with the United States and the delegation to the Parliamentary Assembly of the Union for the Mediterranean.

+During his first year in the European Parliament, Rihards Kols submitted 49 motions for resolutions, including on the return of Ukrainian children, Russia’s “shadow fleet”, the situation in Georgia, and the defence of the European Union.
+He made 41 contributions to plenary debates, focusing on the war in Ukraine, EU–US relations, border security, and hybrid threats.

+During his second year in the European Parliament, Kols submitted 37 motions for resolutions, made 29 contributions to plenary debates, and submitted 20 questions to the European Commission and the Council.

+The motions for resolutions concerned, among other issues, the situation of political prisoners in Belarus and Cuba, Russia’s war against Ukraine, provocations in the Baltic region, and the suppression of protests in Iran.